 Yvon Lamarre Foundation

-Sensory Fragments frames design research as a tool for meaningful and measurable improvement in lives challenged by some form of otherness.
-This project is an architectural response to the spatial needs of adults with autism.
+Sensory Fragments frames design research as a tool for meaningful and measurable improvement in lives challenged by these forms of otherness.
+It is an architectural response to the spatial needs of adults living with IDs and ASD.
 It redefines spatial, formal, sequential and haptic experiences through this lens.

 The Foundation wants to provide its residents with homes that are above all accessible, comfortable and reassuring.
-The mandate became, for the design team, the opportunity to focus on extensive and theoretical research that would bring understanding and depth to the subject in order to articulate a resonant architectural response.
+For the design team, its mandate is centered on the opportunity to focus on extensive and theoretical research that would bring understanding and depth to the subject in order to articulate a resonant architectural response.

 Houses, The Commons, Transition Space, Exterior Space